Azure-Samples/azure-search-power-skills/Text/CustomNER/README.md

 #### Deploy the powerskill to Azure

 A powerskill is basically just an Azure Function written to be used as a custom skill in an Azure Cognitive Search pipeline.
 To deploy a function, an Azure App resource is needed.
-Notice the differnce between an Azure Function and an Azure App.
+Notice the difference between an Azure Function and an Azure App.
 If one is not already available, now is the time to create one.
 A good article that goes through all the steps of creating a simple Azure Function in Python is [Create a Python function using Visual Studio Code - Azure Functions | Microsoft Docs](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python).

 After creating the resource, some app settings (visible inside Azure Functions as environment variables) need to be added for the powerskill to run correctly.